Nalini Malani

 Nalini Malani (born 19 February 1946) is an Indian artist, among the country's first generation of video artists.

-She works with several mediums which include theater, videos, installations along with mixed media paintings and drawings.
-The subjects of her creations are influenced by her experience of migration in the aftermath of the partition of India.
-Pressing feminist issues have become a part of her creative output.
-Malani uses a visual language that moves from stop motion, erasure animations, reverse paintings and to digital animations, where she draws directly with her finger onto a tablet.
+She works across several mediums including theatre, videos, installations and mixed-media paintings and drawings.
+Her work is informed by her experience of migration in the aftermath of the partition of India, as well as feminist issues.

 Malani made her first video work 'Dream Houses' (1969), as the youngest and only female participant of the Vision Exchange Workshop (VIEW), an experimental multi-disciplinary artist workshop in Bombay (Mumbai) by late artist Akbar Padamsee.

-Her works have been shown at various museums, including the Stedelijk Museum Amsterdam, the National Gallery in London, and the Museum of Modern Art in New York.
+Since then, works have been shown at various museums, including the Stedelijk Museum Amsterdam, the National Gallery in London, and the Museum of Modern Art in New York.

 Early life and education

-Malani is the only child of Satni Advani (Sindhi Sikh) and Jairam Malani (Theosophist).
-Born in Karachi (Sindh) in what was then British India, now Pakistan, in 1946, Malani's family sought refuge in India during the partition of India.
+Malani was born in Karachi (Sindh) in what was then British India, now Pakistan, in 1946, the only child of Satni Advani (Sindhi Sikh) and Jairam Malani (Theosophist).

+Malani's family sought refuge in India during the partition.
 They relocated to Kolkata (then Calcutta), where her father worked with Tata Airlines (later Air India) and relocated to Mumbai in 1954, where they lived in a colony built for displaced Sindhis.
-Her family's experience of leaving behind their homeland and becoming refugees had inspired Malani's artworks.
+Her family's experience of leaving behind their homeland and becoming refugees inspired Malani's artwork.

 Malani studied Fine Arts in Mumbai and obtained a Diploma in Fine Arts from Sir Jamsetjee Jeejebhoy School of Art in 1969.

-From 1964-67, she had a studio at the Bhulabhai Desai Memorial Institute, which used to be located at Breach Candy, Mumbai where artists, musicians, dancers and theater persons worked individually and collectively.
-It was here that she met and collaborated with artists from allied forms of artistic practice like theatre.
-She received a scholarship from the French Government to study fine arts in Paris between 1970-72.
-She was a recipient of two scholarships from the Government of India, as well as a grant in 1989 for travel and work in the United States.
+From 1964-67, Malani had a studio at the Bhulabhai Desai Memorial Institute at Breach Candy, Mumbai where artists, musicians, dancers and theatre makers worked individually and collectively.
+There she met and collaborated with artists from allied forms of artistic practice like theatre.

+From 1970-72, Malani received a scholarship from the French Government to study fine arts in Paris.
+Whilst there, she worked with illegal immigrants and also distributed the political newspaper La Cause du Peuple.